Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Methods

 \subsection{Virtual Environment}

 We consider an agent navigating a continuous environment with sparse obstacles and uniform visual textures.
-The 3-d virtual environment was simulated using Deepmind lab \citep{beattie2016deepmindlab} with 60 fps, each action is repeated for 8 frames until the next observation.
-Visual observations are captured at half the wall height, with FOV of $90\degree$ and resolution of $92\times76$ pixels in RGB channels.
-The map has \(19\times19\) squares (excluding the confining walls) with obstacle walls randomly placed on 15~\% of the tiles.
+The environment was simulated using DeepMind Lab \citep{beattie2016deepmindlab} (Figure~\ref{fig:fig1_model}D).
 The wall layouts were kept fixed for repeated episodes unless otherwise stated.
 The environment was designed such that spatial relations between locations cannot be trivially inferred from the similarity of their corresponding visual features and that it allows multiple possible trajectories from a given location to the target.

-In each episode, the agent was initially placed in a random location at least 5 units from the goal.
-An episode is finished when the agent reaches the goal location or a maximum of 7200 frames (with action repeat=8 corresponding to a maximum of 900 action steps).
-For the map displayed in Figure~\ref{fig:fig1_model}, the reward was placed near the bottom right corner and then moved to the lower left corner to test generalization.
-Since our navigation task does not require complex actions, we reduced the action space used in IMPALA~\citep{espeholt2018impala}, to facilitate training speed (Table~\ref{tab:reduced_action_set}).
+In each episode, the agent was initially placed at a random location at least 5 units from the goal.
+An episode is finished when the agent reaches the goal or a maximum of 7200 frames (with action repeat=8 corresponding to a maximum of 900 action steps, i.e. time steps in the model).
+For the map displayed in Fig.~\ref{fig:fig1_model}D, the reward was placed near the bottom right corner and then moved to the lower left corner to test generalization.